TiaMcDowell/TombOfAnnihilationNotes/docs/Session Notes/Session 02.md

 - going to the exacution to save [[Ortimay Swift and Dark]]
 - in the market [[Xandala Cimber]]s staff abjeration and evokation and BIG conjouation
 - went to the killing race location, decided that saving [[Ortimay Swift and Dark]] is too riskey
-- [[Find the Origin of the Death Curse]] - rivivify and raise dead are inconsistant, is a huge hit to diamond market, the colimsuim, and dino riders
+- [[The Death Curse]] - rivivify and raise dead are inconsistant, is a huge hit to diamond market, the colimsuim, and dino riders
 - [[Zhentarim]] - bad assesonation group
 	- [[Locke Hancock]] convinced the barkeep that we are part of the group
 - found a priest [[Grandfather Zitembe]], tried to divine where [[Artus Cimber]] is, he was shielded from divination